Advise Me

 “Despite its moniker, air fryers don’t actually fry food,” said Katy Argo, a registered dietitian with Banner Health.
 “Instead it works much the same way a convection oven would.”

-Food is placed in a perforated basket inside of the machine that cooks the food by blowing hot, temperature-controlled air around it, which helps to evenly distribute heat.
+Food is placed in a perforated basket inside of the machine that cooks the food by circulating hot air or temperature-controlled air around it, which helps to evenly distribute heat.
 This leads to a perfect cook every time – in a fraction of the time it takes to bake or deep-fry foods.

 The benefits of air-frying